 SDS logo

-Do You Know What Happens If You Ignore Cavities?
+Do You Know What Happens if You Ignore Cavities?

-Aug 13, 2016
+Aug 12, 2016

 Stage One: White Spots

-The first stage of tooth decay is identified with the appearance of yellowish/white spots or chalky areas on the surface of a tooth.
-These patches are a result of the loss of calcium.
+The first stage of tooth decay is identified by the appearance of yellowish/white spots or chalky areas on the surface of a tooth.
+These patches result from the loss of calcium.
+Thankfully, such tooth decay is easily reversible with proper treatment.

 Stage Two: Enamel

-If the tooth continues to be ignored, the decay will persist, and the surface of the tooth will break — resulting in irreversible damage.
+During this stage, the tooth enamel starts to break below the surface layer, with the surface intact.
+If the tooth continues to be ignored, the decay will persist, and the surface of the tooth will break, resulting in irreversible damage.
+To avoid further decay, your tooth needs to be cleaned and filled by a dentist at this stage.

 Stage Three: Dentin

+In the third stage of decay, the dentin below your teeth’s enamel will begin to break down.
 At this stage, your dentist can still restore the affected tooth with a filling.
-However, the pain levels associated with this stage can be immense.
-Any dental pain should immediately be disclosed to your dentist so that the problem can be dealt with effectively.
+However, the pain associated with this stage can be immense.
+Any dental pain should be disclosed immediately to your dentist so that the problem can be dealt with effectively.

 Stage Four: Pulp

-If the tooth decay continues to go untreated, the pulp of the tooth gets involved and infected due to the increase of bacteria in the mouth.
+If tooth decay continues untreated, the pulp of the tooth becomes involved and infected due to the increase of bacteria in the mouth.
 This stage includes pain and pus formation, which causes the blood vessels and nerves in the pulp to die.
+If you have reached this stage of tooth decay, root canal therapy is the only treatment option.

 Stage Five: Abscess Formation